angelnikolov/ts-cacheable/README.md

    */
   cacheResolver?: ICacheRequestResolver;
   /**
+   * @description cache hasher which will be called to hash the parameters into a cache key */ cacheHasher?: ICacheHasher;
+  /**
    * @description cache decider that will figure out if the response should be cached or not, based on it */ shouldCacheDecider?: IShouldCacheDecider;